-- 5.11The first part of the policy allocates five sites to implement the provisions of Policy RUR6 of the Local Plan.
+- 5.10 The first part of the policy allocates five sites to implement the provisions of Policy RUR6 of the Local Plan.
 That policy requires 160 homes to be provided after taking into account the close proximity of the Chiltern Beechwoods Special Area of Conservation and the Chilterns AONB.
 The allocations provide for 130 new homes, taking into account that 29 homes have already been built or committed in the plan period.
 In addition, the residue of one new 'windfall' homes may be delivered in the hamlets of Marsh or Kimblewick as described in para 2bii of policy RUR6.
-It is envisaged these will come from either conversions or development of brownfield sites rather than greenfield sites. - 5.12 For each allocation, the policy defines the net developable area within the site boundary (as shown on the Policies Map) and sets out the approximate number of homes, taking into account the density of adjoining residential development.
+It is envisaged this will come from either conversions or development of brownfield rather than greenfield sites. - 5.11 For each allocation, the policy defines the net developable area within the site boundary (as shown on the Policies Map) and sets out the approximate number of homes, taking into account the density of adjoining residential development.
 It also identifies key development principles to mitigate the potential for harmful environmental effects and, in some cases, to deliver a community benefit as a contribution to the overall package of housing development.
-Planning applications will be required to address satisfactorily all of the specific principles and take account of all other relevant policies of the Neighbourhood Plan and Local Plan; the policy does not seek to identify all of the potential policy matters that may be relevant to each site. - 5.13 In every case, the policy requirements reflect the outline scheme proposals submitted by land interests in response to the 'call for sites'.
+Planning applications will be required to address satisfactorily all of the specific principles and take account of all other relevant policies of the Neighbourhood Plan and Local Plan; the policy does not seek to identify all of the potential policy matters that may be relevant to each site. - 5.12 In every case, the policy requirements reflect the outline scheme proposals submitted by land interests in response to the 'call for sites'.
 In submitting proposals, the land interests will have been aware of the adopted and emerging Wycombe development plan policies (on affordable housing for example) and especially of Policy RUR6.
 It is therefore assumed that the requirement of the respective development principles will not undermine deliverability of the Plan.
-For the submission of the plan each land interest will be required to confirm the viability of the policies (as per NPPF paragraph 57 and 67). - 5.14 The second part of the policy responds to part 2 of Policy RUR6, which states that, "Development should be phased to be delivered over the lifetime of the Local Plan".
-In its supporting text it states that, "In allocating specific sites, a Neighbourhood Plan will take this policy as the starting point but will review the ... phasing of development". - 5.15 All of the proposed sites are available now, as the landowners have confirmed there are no known legal or other encumbrances to prevent planning applications being submitted.
-In which case, the policy seeks to manage the release of the allocated land for housing development by dividing the Plan period into three periods and setting a cap on the total number of homes delivered in any one period.
-However, it gives priority to the sites that have a requirement to deliver a community benefit so that the local community sees these benefits early in the Plan period.
+For the submission of the plan each land interest will be required to confirm the viability of the policies (as per NPPF paragraph 57 and 67). - 5.13 The second part of the policy responds to part 2 of Policy RUR6, which states that, "Development should be phased to be delivered over the lifetime of the Local Plan".
+In its supporting text it states that, "In allocating specific sites, a Neighbourhood Plan will take this policy as the starting point but will review the ... phasing of development". - 5.14 All but one of the proposed sites are available now, as the landowners have confirmed there are no known legal or other encumbrances to prevent planning applications being submitted.
+In which case, the policy seeks to manage the release of the allocated land for housing development by dividing the Plan period into three periods and setting an approximate cap on the total number of homes delivered in any one period.
+The site South of Grove Lane is expected to come forward post 2024 or later, given it depends on the approval of the final scheme to realign Grove Lane to replace the nearby railway bridge.